 A Monastery Built in a Cave

-The Monastery of Panagia Spiliani sits at the top of a hill in northwest Mandraki while the largest portion of the monastery is located inside a cave.
+The Monastery of Panagia Spiliani sits at the top of a hill in northwest Mandraki, the largest portion of it being located inside a cave.
 A truly unique experience, the cave is divided into two churches and is definitely worth a visit.

 Nisyros’ Thermal Spas

 At several points along the coast of Nisyros, you will find spouting hot water springs at temperatures varying from 30 to 60 degrees Celsius.
 The springs are known for being therapeutic for muscular and skin issues.

 Around 1.5 km east from the port of Mandraki, you will find the thermal spa of Loutra with hot spring waters at 37 degrees Celsius.

 Nisyros’s beautiful beaches and low traffic

 Due to the low traffic on the island, the beaches of Nisyros are super clean and relaxing.